 Permit are amongst the most desirable fish species any angler could hope to reel in – mainly due to the fact that they are so damn difficult to catch!
-These fish are incredibly elusive and have fantastic sight and senses, which of course makes it more than a challenge to get one the line!
+These fish are incredibly elusive and have fantastic sight and senses, which of course makes it more than a challenge to get one on the line!

 They are certainly the most difficult fly fishing target you are likely to ever encounter, and can be mostly found in schools along beaches, oceans, offshore reefs, estuaries and river mouths, but are best found as solitary fish in the flats.

-The most common and popular areas for catching the prized, elusive Permit tend to be found up and down the length of the Atlantic coast, including locations such as Florida Keys, Belize and Brazil in South America, as well as along the coast of Mexico.
+The most common and popular areas for catching the prized, elusive Permit tend to be found up and down the length of the Atlantic coast, including locations such as the Florida Keys, Belize and Brazil in South America, as well as along the coast of Mexico.

 Yet there is one often overlooked location for Permit fishing, which could very well be one of the best spots in the world – Australia!

 The northern parts of the country tend to have the best locations when it comes to Permit in Australia, particularly in Exmouth and Ningaloo Reef in the northwest, Cape York in North Queensland, and further south in Hervey Bay.